 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Obstetric ultrasound was first introduced in the late 1950s.
 It is now widely used and has become a useful tool in monitoring and diagnosis.
-Ultrasound scans use sound waves which are safe for you and your baby.
+Ultrasound scans use sound waves which are considered safe for mother and baby.

-The first ultrasound scan is usually performed before 15 weeks.
+The first obstetric ultrasound scan is ideally performed between 11+2 weeks and 14+1 weeks.
 The purpose is to:

 - Diagnose pregnancy.

 - Accurately determine gestational age.
 This is essential for intervention of post-maturity, and for accurate serum screening for Down's syndrome.

 - Determine viability - to confirm the presence of a heartbeat and exclude ectopic pregnancy and hydatidiform mole.